Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

-Packed with protein, vitamins, minerals and a hearty dose of dietary fiber, it's a go-to meal, any time of the day.
-Whether you prefer yours rolled, milled or steel-cut, the health benefits are undeniable, and the flavor is spectacular.
+Packed with protein, vitamins, minerals, and a hearty dose of dietary fiber, it’s a great go-to meal.
+Whether you prefer your oats rolled, milled, or steel-cut, the health benefits are undeniable.

-Absolutely.
-In fact, the same things that make the hulled oat grains so good for humans are also the reasons why they're great for your pooch.
-Especially if your dog has a gluten allergy that makes him sensitive to wheat or grains, oatmeal can be an ideal alternative.
+First, let’s answer this simple question: Is oatmeal good for dogs?
+The answer is, yes.
+In fact, the same things that make the hulled oat grains good for humans are also the reasons they’re great for your pooch.

 - Vitamin A

 Learn how Wild Earth can help your dog live longer and visit the vet less.

 In addition, oatmeal contains linoleic acid.
 This is an omega-6 fatty acid that contributes to your dog’s healthy skin!
 Learn about our Complete Protein Dog Food that features oats!

 How to Prepare Oatmeal for Your Dog